-Figure 4.3 Farming regions in Denmark used in the analysis and the location of the six monitored agricultural catchments.
+Figure 4.3 Farming regions in Denmark with different soil types, farming practices and rainfall and the location of the six monitored agricultural catchments.

-Table 4.4 shows that Zealand is dominated by arable farming, whereas arable farming and pig production dominate Eastern (E) Jutland and Funen.
+Table 4.4 shows that Zealand is dominated by arable farming, whereas Eastern (E) Jutland and Funen are dominated by arable farming and pig production.
 Finally, North (N), North-West (NW) and West (W) Jutland have the highest density of cattle farming.
 Thus, arable and pig farms are located mainly in the eastern part of Denmark on loamy soils and with low rainfall, whereas cattle farms are located mainly in the northern and western parts of Denmark on sandy soils and with higher rainfall, the rainfall increasing from north to south.